 - Elizabeth Davis '86, director of marketing and communications and alumna

 Visitors, including parents, are allowed inside the building to attend scheduled meetings and events.
-No drop-ins are allowed.
-Visitors should report to the main entrance at the columns.
-Please put on your mask before entering the building.

 The receptionist will assist visitors as they complete a brief health screening and sign in online.

 If you are picking up your child for a doctor or dentist appointment or other reason, please contact your child's teacher and receptionist Elizabeth Jackson in advance by emailing her at [email protected].
 She will arrange to have your child leave his/her classroom at the appropriate time to be ready to be picked up in the lobby.

 If your child is tardy, please come to the main entrance to sign in.
 Make sure you have completed your child's Ascend survey in advance.
 If your child is in an early childhood grade (JPK, PK or K), sign in and then drive your child to the ECC building entrance.
 Mrs. Jackson will call your child's teacher, and the teacher or assistant will meet you at the ECC door.